galister/wlx-overlay-s/README.md

 WlxOverlay-S allows you to access your desktop screens while in VR.

-Compared to similar software, WlxOverlay-S aims to run alongside your other VR games or experiences and have as little performance impact as possible.
-The UI looks and rendering methods are kept simple and efficient as much as possible.
+In comparison to similar overlays, WlxOverlay-S aims to run alongside VR games and experiences while having as little performance impact as possible.
+The UI appearance and rendering techniques are kept as simple and efficient as possible, while still allowing a high degree of customizability.

 This is the coming-together of two of my previous projects:
 - [WlxOverlay](https://github.com/galister/WlxOverlay) (SteamVR overlay written in C#)